menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 **Adding a Failover Relationship**

-1. On the object menu, right-click the DHCP Server and select Manage Failover Relationships from the menu.
+1. On the object menu, right-click the DHCP Server and select :guilabel:`Manage Failover Relationships` from the menu.
 A dialog box listing the current failover relationships displays.

-2. Click the Add button.
+2. Click the :guilabel:`Add` button.
 A dialog box displays, listing all scopes that are available to be configured for high availability.

 3. Select the scope(s) you want to configure.
-To select all scopes, click the Select all checkbox.
-Click Next.
+To select all scopes, click the :guilabel:`Select all` checkbox.
+Click :guilabel:`Next`.
 The failover configuration dialog box displays.

 4. Setup the failover configuration for the selected scopes.

 **Editing an Existing Failover Relationship**

-1. On the object menu, right-click the DHCP Server and select Manage Failover Relationships from the menu.
+1. On the object menu, right-click the DHCP Server and select :guilabel:`Manage Failover Relationships` from the menu.
 A dialog box listing the current failover relationships displays.

-2. Click the Edit button.
+2. Click the :guilabel:`Edit` button.
 The failover configuration dialog box displays.
 Note that some properties are disabled and cannot be changed.

-3. Edit the failover configuration and click OK to save the settings.
+3. Edit the failover configuration and click :guilabel:`OK` to save the settings.

 You can delete existing failover relationships.
 When a failover relationship is deleted, the scopes are not removed from the DHCP server, but they are no longer in a failover configuration.
 After removing the failover relationship the Men&Mice Suite will handle the affected scopes as split scopes.

 **Deleting a Failover Relationship**

-1. On the object menu, right-click on the DHCP Server, and select Manage Failover Relationships from the menu.
+1. On the object menu, right-click on the DHCP Server, and select :guilabel:`Manage Failover Relationships` from the menu.
 A dialog box listing the current failover relationships displays.

-2. Click the Delete button and click Yes in the confirmation dialog box.
+2. Click the :guilabel:`Delete` button and click :guilabel:`Yes` in the confirmation dialog box.

 Managing Split Scopes
 ^^^^^^^^^^^^^^^^^^^^^